reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

 ## Conclusions

 This was all a bit tedious, but these were all errors in the package that could have resulted in crashes that would have been much more tedious to debug, especially as they would likely have turned up essentially non-determinstically as R's garbage collector was triggered.
+It took longer to replicate all these errors locally than to fix them, but doing this was worthwhile because it removed the guesswork as to whether they were actually fixed.